 To better understand what pain-related changes may occur in the brain, and how to normalize those changes, Neugebauer’s study applied an arthritis pain model and focused on the amygdala, which are almond-shaped clusters located deep inside each of the brain’s temporal lobes.
 The amygdala is part of what is known as the limbic brain, a complex arrangement of nerve cells and networks that control basic survival functions, motivations, and emotions like fear and play a central role in disorders like anxiety, addiction, and pain.

 The study specifically looked at activating what are known as group II metabotropic glutamate receptors, or II mGluRs, within the amygdala.
 There are three groups of mGluRs that serve opposing functions, and activating these receptors can trigger an excitatory response between cells, which increases pain-related activity, or they can trigger an inhibitory response between cells that decreases pain-related activity.

 “The idea is that if we can activate the inhibitory receptor, we could decrease brain activity, which also would decrease pain,” Neugebauer said.

 To attempt the activation of an inhibitory response, Neugebauer used a previously developed compound called LY379268.
-Though not commercially available, LY379268 has been explored by industry and demonstrates the ability to decrease anxiety while producing very few relatively minor side effects.
+Though not commercially available, LY379268 has been explored by the industry and demonstrates the ability to decrease anxiety while producing very few relatively minor side effects.

 “We wanted to see if the compound had pain-relieving effects and determine the site of action,” Neugebauer said.
 “In pain research, the spinal cord has traditionally been the target for interventions because it’s more easily accessible for drug applications than the brain and it’s the first line of processing information from the body before it gets to the brain.”